 Belk is busy bulking up.
-Already the nation's largest privately owned department store chain, Belk operates about 300 stores in some 15 states, following its purchase of the Parisian chain from Saks.
+Already the nation's largest family owned and operated department store chain, Belk operates about 300 stores in more than 15 states, following its purchase of the Parisian chain from Saks.
 Previously, Belk acquired Saks' McRae's and Proffitt's divisions.
 Belk stores are located primarily in the southeastern US and offer mid-priced brand-name and private-label apparel, shoes, jewelry, cosmetics, gifts, and home furnishings.
 Its stores usually anchor malls or shopping centers in small to midsized markets and target 35-to-54-year-old middle- and upper-income women.
-Founded in 1888 by William Henry Belk, the Belk family still owns and runs the company.
+Founded in 1888 by William Henry Belk, the chain is run by chairman and CEO Thomas Belk.

 Belk's store operations are organized into three regional operating divisions, with offices in Raleigh, North Carolina, Atlanta, Georgia, and Birmingham, Alabama.
 Subsidiary Belk Store Services provides a wide range of services, including administration and merchandising planning and allocation, to the three division offices.
 In addition to its retail stores, the department store chain operates a growing e-commerce business belk.com (relaunched in 2008).

-Belk's revenues increased 7% in fiscal 2013 (ended January) versus the previous year to $4 billion, a sales record for the retail chain.
-Same-store sales increased by about 6% driven by recent investments in merchandising and marketing, and the company's e-commerce initiatives.
-Indeed, online sales increased 84% in fiscal 2013 compared with 2012.
-Net income was $188.4 million compared with $183.1 million in 2012.
-Fiscal 2013 marked the third consecutive year of increasing sales and profits for Belk, which appears to have left the dark days of the Great Recession -- during which it lost sales to discount chains -- behind it.
+Belk's revenue grew 2% in fiscal 2014 (ended January) versus the prior year, to $4 billion, a sales record for the department store chain.
+Same-store sales increased 3% on strong online sales and progress on Belk's key strategic initiatives.
+E-commerce sales increased by $57.5 million, or 43% year over year.
+Indeed, online sales have more than doubled over the past two years and are a growth driver for Belk, which saw its store count decline by four locations over the same period.
+Fiscal 2014 marked the fourth consecutive year of increasing sales for Belk, which appears to have left the dark days of the Great Recession -- during which it lost sales to discount chains -- behind it.